-Adjustments (j)-(p) to the Statements of Operations for the three months ended March 31, 2016 and the year ended December 31, 2015 include the following pro forma adjustments to reflect the merger:
+Adjustments (j)-(o) to the Statements of Operations for the three months ended March 31, 2016 and the year ended December 31, 2015 include the following pro forma adjustments to reflect the merger:

-- (j) Represents the adjustments to historical interest expense on Memorial's debt to be retired with availability under the existing Range credit facility. - (k) Represents adjustments to interest expense for deferred financing costs resulting from the redemption of Memorial's 5.875% senior unsecured notes due 2022 and the repayment and cancellation of Memorial's credit facility. - (l) Represents adjustment to interest expense for Memorial's capitalized interest to conform to Range's capitalized interest accounting policy. - (m) Represents the change in depreciation, depletion and amortization primarily resulting from the pro forma calculation of the combined company's depletion expense under the successful efforts method of accounting for oil and natural gas properties. - (n) Represents the elimination of incentive unit compensation, which relates to incentive units issued by MRD Holdco LLC to certain officers and employees of Memorial, as these costs will not have a continuing impact on Range. - (o) Represents the income tax effect of pro forma adjustments (j) (n) and Memorial's historical results at Range's estimated combined statutory tax rate of 38.3% for the three months ended March 31, 2016 and 39.2% for the year ended December 31, 2015.
-The effective tax rate of the combined company could be significantly different (either higher or lower) depending on post-merger activities. - (p) Reflects the number of shares of Range common stock estimated to be issued to Memorial stockholders pursuant to the merger.
+- (j) Represents the adjustments to historical interest expense on Memorial's debt to be retired with availability under the existing Range credit facility. - (k) Represents adjustments to interest expense for deferred financing costs resulting from the redemption of Memorial's 5.875% senior unsecured notes due 2022 and the repayment and cancellation of Memorial's credit facility. - (l) Represents adjustment to interest expense for Memorial's capitalized interest to conform to Range's capitalized interest accounting policy. - (m) Represents the change in depreciation, depletion and amortization primarily resulting from the pro forma calculation of the combined company's depletion expense under the successful efforts method of accounting for oil and natural gas properties. - (n) Represents the income tax effect of pro forma adjustments (j) (m) and Memorial's historical results at Range's estimated combined statutory tax rate of 38.3% for the three months ended March 31, 2016 and 39.2% for the year ended December 31, 2015.
+The effective tax rate of the combined company could be significantly different (either higher or lower) depending on post-merger activities. - (o) Reflects the number of shares of Range common stock estimated to be issued to Memorial stockholders pursuant to the merger.